ahadrauf/learning-machines/README.md

 5. Parse through the active sections from step 3 while referring to the tags from step 4 to determine which regions contain the desired information
 6. Parse out the desired information from the text in the desired active section, and output to console

+# How to Run Code:
+There are two general ways to run this code.
+The first is to directly use the `main.py` function by passing in the desired file location, and the second is to use the wrapper `CreateThumbnail.py` file to either automate the `main.py` procedure or to connect the code to an Amazon S3 instance.

+1. If you want to use `main.py` directly, call the following command: `py -2 main.py image_file_path`
+2. If you want to use the `CreateThumbnail.py`, edit the image file path you pass in to `handlerLocalTest()` in the `if __name__ == '__main__':` method.
+Then you can call it with the following command: `py -2 CreateThumbnail.py`